 These apps boost engagement and highlight different ways students can show what they know and can do and offer different ways to interact with content and respond to prompts.

-Kami is a program that allows teachers to create interactive assignments using PDF files.
+Kami is a program that allows teachers to create interactive assignments using PDF or any other digital files.
 In a Kami assignment, students can edit and markup a PDF file as well as add media and different types of comments like text, voice, and video comments.
 Teachers can also leave different types of comments for student feedback.
 Kami is available for grades 2-12 and is generally used via Google Classroom assignments.
 Click the following link for the Kami Student Guide: Kami Student Guide.
 Students access Kami through the Kami extension and by signing in with Google.

 EdPuzzle is a program that teachers use to share video assignments with students.
 It allows teachers to make their videos interactive by embedding questions and notes within the videos as students watch them.
 EdPuzzle is available for all grade levels and it also allows teachers to see how much of a video a student has watched so they can track student progress.
 Click the following link for the EdPuzzle Student Help Center: EdPuzzle Student Help Center.
 Students access EdPuzzle by signing in with Google.